andrebu/BC-Carousel-Slider-Slide-Show-Custom/README.md

 ## Using

     Just install and it'll do the work for you!
-Currently only for WordPress.

 ## Resources